Yes Telecom Corporation Reviews and Plans

 In our review of Yes Telecom, we will take a look at their residential VOIP services and see how it stacks up against GoneVoip’s top choices for residential VOIP telecommunication providers in Canada.

 Yes Telecom offers three main residential VOIP plans.
 They are location-based breakdowns, with a provincial, national and North America plan included.

-In our review of Yes Telecom’s residential VOIP, they are a little more explanatory on their services and fees than with their long distance rate service.
+In GoneVoIP's review of Yes Telecom’s residential VoIP Home Phone, they are a little more explanatory on their services and fees than with their long-distance rate service.
 Unfortunately, they don’t list any information about costs to sign up or any equipment charges associated with signing up with Yes Telecom.
-Their pricing and features are all fairly standard so we suggest if you are going to consider them, you should find out about additional fees and costs.
+Their features are all fairly standard so we suggest if you are going to consider them, you should find out about additional fees and costs.
 Based on the terms and conditions, we can gather that the equipment is rented to you and you cannot own; however, there is no list of what the cost is.
 Is there a contract?
 If so, how long?
 Why do companies like this insist on being not transparent?

 For that reason, we suggest customers look elsewhere.
-There is no shortage of companies which are fully transparent on all costs, fees, and terms.
-Yes Telecom is unfortunately not one of those companies.
-Look towards Yak, 1-VoIP, or VoIP Much or Phone Power as much better residential VOIP options.
+There is no shortage of companies that are fully transparent on all costs, fees, and terms.
+Yes Telecom is, unfortunately, a No. Not one of the companies we can suggest.
+Look towards Yak, 1-VoIP, or VoIP Much or Phone Power as much better residential VoIP Home Phone options.

 |Caller ID Name:|

 How to file a complaint against a Provider

 If you feel you have a valid complaint against your telecom provider, you are not alone.
 According to an article in the Financial Post complaint rates rose dramatically in 2017-2018 by a staggering 57%.